styusuf/Serenity/submit/Readme.txt

 `$ pip install flipflop`
 `$ pip install coverage`
 `$ pip install psycopg2`
+`$ pip install numpy`
 `$ pip install sklearn`
-`$ pip install numpy`
 `$ pip install unirest`

 In order to populate the database, you need to run the ./app/mashape.py script.
 This script queries the Spoonacular API and get one recipe at a time.
 For each recipe, it populates the "recipes" table in the database, takes the ingredients out of the recipe object and populates the "ingredients" table.
 Spoonacular is a recipe database which has different membership types.
-We picked the cheapest plan and a limit on the number of recipes we can query in a day.
+We picked the cheapest plan which has a limit on the number of recipes we can query in a day.
 So, "mashape.py" populates only 5000 recipes at a time.
-You may have to create your own account on spoonalcular account and update the key and host in mashape.py file (https://rapidapi.com/user/spoonacular/package/Recipe%20-%20Food%20-%20Nutrition/pricing).
+You may have to create your own account on spoonalcular and update the key and host in mashape.py file (https://spoonacular.com/food-api).
+At this link you can select "Get Academic Access", fill out the questionnaire and you will recieve your Key and Host ID in your Email.
 Once you have created an account on Spoonacular, you'll be provided with a key and host which you can update in the mashape.py file at line numbers 29 and 30 respectively.

+NOTE: We haven't included any demo/toy data because all our machine learning models have been trained on a much larger dataset and they would break on toy data.
+The ranking mechanism also assumes that there are thousands of recipes.

   27         response = unirest.get("https://spoonacular-recipe-food-nutrition-v1.p.mashape.com/recipes/random?limitLicense=false&number=1",
   28           headers={